-The main actors of this model are the high skill agents.
-In the PAYG system, these agents save relatively more in assets than in children.
+these agents save relatively more in assets than in children.
 Consequently, models with exogenous fertility underestimate the aggregate capital stock in the PAYG steady state.
 Further, the high skill households' responses to FF reform are much higher than those of the low skill households.
 As high skill agents switch to investing in children rather than in intergenerational transfers, fertility increases while the capital stock falls.
-Thus the FF reform with endogenous fertility.
+Thus the FF reform with endogenous fertility leads to opposite aggregate outcomes than the same reform with exogenous fertility.
 Because the high skill agents have more children, the aggregate productivity increases together with the fraction of high skill (educated) individuals.
 The welfare gains from the elimination of social security tax seem to more than compensate the agents for the lost social security insurance against life time uncertainty and labor productivity shocks.